-As the world has started running out of large and easily extracted reservoirs of gas, the industry has developed various methods to release gas trapped within layers of rock.
-Unconventional gas includes coal seam gas, shale gas and tight gas, usually extracted via the highly invasive process known as fracking.
+As the world has started running out of large and easily extracted reservoirs of gas, the industry has developed various methods to release gas trapped within layers of rock, including fracking.

-	It's only a matter of time till all this exploration for unconventional gas moves to the next stage — unless we put a stop to it.
+It's only a matter of time until all this exploration for gas moves to the next stage — unless we put a stop to it.

 In SA we've got far better options.
 We are already getting half of our energy from renewables, and this will increase rapidly with planned new large scale batteries and one of the world's biggest solar thermal power plants that will store energy for hours after the sun has set.

 We don't need a new gas industry that will risk our state’s foodbowl, our water supplies, our spectacular landscapes and even our own health.

 Follow Conservation SA member group Limestone Coast Protection Alliance on Facebook